cedricusureau/HLA_graph/README.md

 ## First visit

 HLA Graph take as an input an excel file with specific shape.
+In order to use HLA Graph, you must copy/paste the MFI values of a sample into this excel file.
+You could find the template of this files here : [SA1](https://raw.githubusercontent.com/cedricusureau/HLA_graph/master/templates/templates_SA1.xls) & [SA2](https://raw.githubusercontent.com/cedricusureau/HLA_graph/master/templates/templates_SA2.xls)
 If your trying to use HLA Graph for the first time, you need to

 <p align="center">